dessa-oss/atlas/examples/example_configs/README.md

 The goal of this document is to outline how Foundations uses a configuration-driven approach to deployment, and how to setup your configurations depending on where the execution environment(compute) will occur.

-Configuration files should not done by MLEs, and should instead be implemented by the network's integration engineer––that said the examples in this directory should hopefully give some guidance in best practices for configurations.
+Configuration files should not done by machine learning engineers, and should instead be implemented by the network's integration engineer––that said the examples in this directory should hopefully give some guidance in best practices for configurations.

 Configuration in Foundations is done through `config.yaml` files.